If you’re in the market for a great photo editor here in 2023, this Luminar vs Lightroom comparison should give you something to consider.

 Not only can you set star ratings, pick/reject, create custom tags, etc., you can also filter your entire library based on almost any characteristic available in the EXIF and IPTC metadata.

 You can even search by lens or camera.
 (I’ve needed this feature more than once!)

-It also has smart collections and metadata import presets.
+It also has Smart Collections (which are really useful) and metadata import presets.

 Basically, Lightroom Classic makes it exceptionally easy to organize and tag your photos any way you want.

 On top of that, most serious photographers need both keywords and more advanced metadata.

 Personally, I don’t think I could live without being able to search via metadata – I use it all the time.

 As I mentioned before, both Luminar Neo and Lightroom Classic have both basic and advanced photo editing tools.